availproject/avail-rust/book/src/usage/chain_api.md

 println!("Finalized Header: Hash: {:?}, Height: {}", finalized.hash(), finalized.number);
 println!("Specific Header: Hash: {:?}, Height: {}", specific.hash(), specific.number);
 ```

 <!-- langtabs-end -->

+#### Account Nonces & Balances

+- `Nonce` = number of prior transactions from an account (used to prevent
+  replay).
+- `Balance` = includes free, reserved, and other fields.
+- `RPC nonce` is almost always the correct one to use when preparing a new
+  transaction.

 <!-- langtabs-start -->

 ```rust
 // Account Nonces
 let address = "5Ev16A8iWsEBFgtAxcyS8T5nDx8rZxWkg2ZywPgjup3ACSUZ";